Setting up an Audio Mixer for the Karaoke Feature

 Variations

-With the set-up described above, the user will hear their singing voice (mixed in the with the karaoke track) through the speakers.
+With the set-up described above, the user will hear their singing voice (mixed in the with the karaoke music) through the speakers.
 If you would prefer them not to hear themselves through the speakers, rather than split the Mixer line out to the speakers, you can split the PC Line out to the speakers.

-Our test show that with careful positioning of speakers and choice of omni-directional microphone you can virtually eliminate the pick-up of audio track from the speakers to the microphone, in such a way that it has no effect on the final recording.
+Our tests show that with careful positioning of speakers and choice of omni-directional microphone you can virtually eliminate the pick-up of audio track from the speakers to the microphone, in such a way that it has no effect on the final recording.

 However, to completely prevent the microphone picking up any output from the speakers, you could substitute the speakers for headphones in the above diagram.
 This means that the singer will have to wear headphones during the video recording.